-🛥 Continuous Shooting
+🖳 Continuous Shooting

-Shooting Mode 🚺 🖾 😫 🎉 🕼
+Shooting Mode 🚺 🖾 🕅 🔣 🕼 🕼 📿 🕼

 In this mode, the camera shoots continuously while the shutter button is held down.
 Recording ceases when the shutter button is released.
-In addition, under the following conditions, continuous shooting can occur at a consistent interval until the SD card is full.
+In addition, continuous shooting (smooth continuous shooting) is possible at a consistent interval until the SD card is full under the following conditions.

-- A resolution and compression combination other than L and S is selected. - The recommended SDC-512MSH SD card (sold separately) is used. - This figure reflects standard shooting criteria established by Canon.
+- A resolution and compression combination other than L and S is selected. - The recommended super high-speed SDC-512MSH SD card (sold separately) is used and formatted with a low level format (p.
+25). - This figure reflects standard shooting criteria established by Canon.
 Actual figures may vary according to the subject and shooting conditions. - If continuous shooting suddenly stops, the SD card may be full.